aarontheluanerd/LunarOS-9-DevKit/README.md

 4. Correct usage of LunarOS's APIs
 5. Be a cool app *or something*

-This repo uses the MIT license or something too
+This repo uses the MPL 2.0 License or something too